DrewAPicture/enable-image-scaling/readme.txt

 = There used to be a checkbox on the upload screen, what happened to it? =

-Since the ability to set custom dimensions was added for 3.5, the options were moved into the Settings > Media screen.
+Since the ability to set custom dimensions was added in 3.5, the options were moved into the Settings > Media screen.
 There, you can enable or disable the feature globally.

 == Screenshots ==